p4lang/ntf/README.md

 sudo PYTHONPATH=$PYTHONPATH:../ptf/lib.linux-x86_64-2.7 ./bmv2/run_tests.sh --test-dir ../../../../switch/tests/ptf-tests/pd-tests
 ```

-Note that some PTF tests can occasionally fail due to statistical nature of them.
-You can re-run the failed test by specifying the test name at the end of the command as below, re-run multiple times, and check if the test passes in one of multiple runs.
+NOTE: some PTF tests can occasionally fail due to statistical nature of them.
+You can re-run the failed test by specifying the test name at the end of the command as below, re-run a few times, and check if the test passes in one of the multiple runs.

 ```sh
 sudo PYTHONPATH=$PYTHONPATH:../ptf/lib.linux-x86_64-2.7 ./bmv2/run_tests.sh --test-dir ../../../../switch/tests/ptf-tests/api-tests switch.L2LagFloodTest